TexasInstruments/edgeai-tensorlab/models/vision/detection/coco/google-automl/README.md

 ## Introduction
 * Efficientdet family of object detectors are based on efficientnet backbone and Bi_FPN feature extractor.<br>
 * Efficientnet-lite is lighter version of efficientnet for edge applications.
 Similarly, lighter versions of Efficientdet with similar changes are called Efficientdet-lite.

+## Model Defintition and Training
 * Here, we list certain models that are built on Efficientdet to make them TIDL friendly.
 - Following changes were made from EfficientDet to get EfficientDet-lite:
     * Remove Squeeze and excitations.
     * Replace swish activations with ReLU.
     * Fast normalization feature fusion replaced with Simple addition
 - Now, we list down changes specific to our models:
-  * *EfficientDet-lite0_BiFPN_MaxPool2x2_ReLU* : This is a legacy model that we defined before Google came up with the EfficientDet-lite models.
+  * **EfficientDet-lite0_BiFPN_MaxPool2x2_ReLU** : This is a legacy model that we defined before Google came up with the EfficientDet-lite models.
 Following are the changes from  EfficientDet-lite:
     * (K=3,S=2) max-pooling replaced with (k=2,s=2) max-pooling.
     * All max-pooling has a ReLU before it.
     * ReLU activation instead of ReLU6.
-  * *EfficientDet-lite_relu* : These models are our latest offering and are almost same as official EfficientDet-lite models with similar accuracy.
+  * **EfficientDet-lite_relu** : These models are our latest offering and are almost same as official EfficientDet-lite models with similar accuracy.
     * The only difference being the activation function.
 These models use ReLU activation instead of ReLU6.
     * These models are finetuned from official ckpts for 3 epochs by running the following command:
       ```